ShaunCurtis/Blazr.Diode/Notes/Store.md

 The store:

 1. Holds the *Single Version of the Truth*.
-2. Mutates the store item.
+2. Mutates the *Single Version of the Truth*.
 3. Notifies when a mutation is complete.

 The class skeleton looks like this: